 Trademark Process: Everything You Need to Know

-A trademark is a word, name, phrase, logo, or even a symbol that businesses use to assign an identity to the company or distinguish a specific good or product.7 min read
+A trademark is a word, name, phrase, logo, or even a symbol that businesses use to assign an identity to the company or distinguish a specific good or product.6 min read

-The trademark process relates to a word, name, phrase, logo, or even a symbol that businesses use to assign an identity to the company or distinguish a specific good or product.
+The trademark process involves a number of steps.
+A trademark is a word, name, phrase, logo, or even a symbol that businesses use to assign an identity to the company or distinguish a specific good or product.
 In essence, the trademark is the brand name of the company.
 A trademark must be registered with the United States Patent and Trademark Office (USPTO).
 Keep in mind that the trademark is not permanent and will only remain valid if the trademark is renewed every 10 years.

 Registering a Trademark